 16.10.5.6 DRX

-The following DRX configuration for PTM/PTP transmission are possible:
+The following DRX configurations for PTM/PTP transmission are possible:

 - For PTM transmission, a multicast DRX pattern is configured on a per G-RNTI/G-CS-RNTI basis which is independent of UE-specific DRX for unicast transmission;

-- For PTP transmission, the UE-specific DRX pattern for unicast is reused, i.e. the UE specific DRX pattern is used for both unicast services and the PTP transmission of MBS.
+- For PTP transmission, the UE-specific DRX pattern for unicast is reused, i.e., the UE specific DRX pattern is used for both unicast services and the PTP transmission of MBS.
 For PTP transmission for PTM retransmission, the UE monitors PDCCH scrambled by C-RNTI/CS-RNTI only during unicast DRX's Active time.

 16.10.6 Broadcast Handling